Comparisons

 Conclusion

 The PW1 impressively combines stunning resolution, openness, and precision with natural fluidity.
 It is rich in tone, lush, delicate, emotional, and lively while avoiding excessive warmth.
-The sound convincingly captures the warmth of human voices and instruments while remaining neutral, free from added character, and without imposing any electronic signature.
+The sound convincingly captures the full harmonic richness of human voices and instruments while remaining neutral, free from added character, and without imposing any electronic signature.

 Overall, the PW1 effectively translates the qualities of any source—whether MC or MM—while maintaining a strong focus on the emotional aspect of the music.
 No matter what you play, the overwhelming feeling is of being sucked deeply into the music.
 The PW1 invites the listener to put on just one more record, and another, and another.